A-D-DBS-application/web-application-2025-group-43/README_PROJECT.md

 - **HealthScore**: Daily health scores

 ## 🐛 Troubleshooting

+### New Account Has No Data
+- This is normal!
+Newly created accounts have no sensor measurements because we don't have physical sensors connected
+- Use the demo account to see sample data and test all features
+- When physical sensors are integrated, new measurements will automatically appear

 ### Health Score Shows 0%
 - Ensure playfield has a PlantProfile assigned